 As for the apps, here are three of our faves.
 Best of all, they’ve been designed specifically for Australians and are ATO compliant:

-• Driversnote – Lite version is free, while Basic and Enterprise versions are paid.
-The free version offers up to 20 free GPS tracked trips per month, but you need to remember to use the stop and start button.
+- Driversnote – Lite version is free, while Basic and Enterprise versions are paid.
+The free version offers up to 15 free GPS tracked trips per month (Basic/Enterprise give you unlimited trips) but you need to remember to use the stop and start button.
 Perhaps the best feature?
 It automatically backs up.

-• ATO Vehicle Logbook – free from the ATO.
-It’s very basic, but does the job.
+- ATO Vehicle Logbook – free from the ATO.
+It’s very basic but does the job.
 You can record and manage work related expenses and trips and swap between GPS and manual mode.
-As of June 2018, you can upload your myDeductions records to the ATO.
+You can upload your myDeductions records to the ATO to pre-fill your tax return.

 The age-old question when it comes to tax time.
 There’s no right or wrong answer here.
 But there is what’s right or wrong for you.
 If in doubt about what you can and can’t claim, it’s always best to see an expert so you don’t end up on the ATO naughty list.